kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 - [`apollo-link-state` docs](/docs/link/links/state.html): Dive deeper into the concepts we just learned, such as resolvers and mixed queries, by taking a look at the `apollo-link-state` docs.
 - [The future of state management](https://blog.apollographql.com/the-future-of-state-management-dd410864cae2): Read about our vision for the future of state management with GraphQL in the `apollo-link-state` announcement post.
-- [Tutorial video by Sara Vieira](https://youtu.be/2RvRcnD8wHY): Check out this tutorial video by Sara Vieira if you'd like a step-by-step walkthrough on building an app with `apollo-link-state`.